nvbn/nvbn.github.io/_posts/2014-10-17-mastering-object-oriented-python.md

 not always follows PEP8.

-But I think this book worth reading, they contains good explanation of magic methods, good examples of using `abc` and `collections.abc`, interesting chapters about logging and good manual for documenting python code.
+But I think this book worth reading, they contains good explanation of magic methods, good examples of using `abc` and `collections.abc`, interesting chapter about logging and good manual for documenting python code.